Enphase IQ8 model variants explained: IQ8MC, IQ8AC, IQ8HC for Perth homes

 -

-Verify CEC-approved installer.
-Enphase microinverters require CEC-accredited installation.
-Ask for your installer's CEC accreditation number.
+Verify SAA-accredited installer.
+Enphase microinverters require SAA-accredited installation.
+Ask for your installer's SAA accreditation number.

 -